mall0r/Twinverse/docs/GUIDE.md

 ## 7. Applications (Optional)

-To add applications to your instance, go to `Add a Game` and click "Add a Non-Steam Game...".
+To add applications to your instance, go to `Add a Game` and click `Add a Non-Steam Game...`.
 Select the application you wish to add.

 ### Why do this?

 This allows you to run applications directly from the instance, enabling a unique configuration per instance for that application.
-This is because each instance has its own unique HOME directory.
+This is because each instance has its own unique `HOME` directory.
 They can be found at `~/.local/share/multiscope/home_{n}`.

 A good example is [mangojuice](https://github.com/radiolamp/mangojuice); if you want to use it with custom settings, you will need to run and configure it for each instance individually.